 Luxury production builders are luring buyers with prep kitchens, hidden rooms, casitas, and more

-Production builders that offer homes in the higher price ranges tend to be of two minds when it comes to customization.
+Production builders that offer homes in the higher price ranges tend to be of two minds when it comes to customization for upscale product.
 They can upgrade the home to the fullest, leaving only minimal selections for the buyer to make, or offer more of a semi-custom experience, where buyers can feel as if they’re designing their home from the ground up.

 “We tend to build a lot slower than the publics,” says Melissa Hazlett, vice president of sales and marketing for Baldwin & Sons in San Diego.
 The homes range from 3,800 to 5,000 square feet and sell for, on average, $1.7 million.
 Baldwin’s customers come from its base in Southern California, stretching from Los Angeles to San Diego.
 Hazlett estimates that its buyers spend, on average, between $150,000 and $200,000 to customize their new homes.